- Start dateMarch or October

 Our industry partners help support our students in a number of ways - through guest lectures, awarding student prizes, recruiting course graduates and ensuring course content remains relevant to leading employers.

-The course is comprised of taught modules, depending on the course option chosen.
+The course comprises taught modules, depending on the course option chosen.
 Modules for each option vary; please see individual descriptions for compulsory modules which must be undertaken.
 There is also an opportunity to choose from an extensive choice of optional modules to match specific interests.

 You are required to submit a written thesis describing an individual research project carried out during the course.
 Many individual research projects have been carried out with industrial sponsorship, and have often resulted in publication in international journals and symposium papers.
 This thesis is examined orally in the presence of an external examiner.